Do you want to make extra money? Being a delivery driver is one of the most effective and flexible gig economy jobs around.

 Requirements and Availability

-One perk of working for either driver app is the easy registration process.
+One perk of partnering with either driver app is the easy registration process.

 After you pass a background check, DoorDash sends you an activation kit.
 This includes the Red Card you use to pay for orders and a delivery bag.